Easily Backup Files to External Hard Drive in Windows 11, 10, 8, 7

 It is a nagging question while some users still don't attach importance to files backup.
 They always think "data loss will never happen to me".
-But I have heard too many tragedies of people who lost all files because of system crashes, hard disk failure, power surge, or natural disaster, and get badly influences.
-So, if you spend much time on your computer, backup should be a must-have job during your computer experience.
+But I have heard too many tragedies of people who lost all files because of system crashes, hard disk failure, power surge, or natural disaster, and get badly influenced.
+So, if you spend much time on your computer, a backup should be a must-have job during your computer experience.

 Files backup can help you return things to normal when disaster strikes.
 By backing up files, you have a copy of your files.
 In this way, if your computer crashes or is attacked by a virus, you are still able to restore files from backup images to your computer.
-Unlike disk backup, file backup only backup the files which are of the most importance to you or cannot easily replaced, such as financial information, digital photos, music, videos or programs.
+Unlike disk backup, file backup only backup the files which are of the most important to you or cannot easily be replaced, such as financial information, digital photos, music, videos or programs.

 There are many possible locations for backing up your computer files such as CD/DVD, external hard drive, NAS device, and online storage.
-How to choose a backup location for computer files?
-There are some advices in the following:
+But why backup files to an external hard drive?
+Here are some explanation in the following.

 Separately from your computer.
-As mentioned above, computer related issues, such as, system crash, will result in data loss.
-So, you’d better choose a storage device outside computer.
+As mentioned above, computer-related issues, such as, system crashes, will result in data loss.
+So, you’d better choose a storage device outside a computer.